stemid/hyprland-fedora-image/README.md

 Reboot and select this new layer in Grub to test it.

+## Build it yourself

+You can also build this yourself on your local computer by running buildah, push it to a registry of your choice, and boot from it.
+Or maybe even rebase to it locally with ``bootc switch localhost/hyprland-fedora-image:latest``, not tested by me.

+    buildah bud -f Containerfile -t hyprland-fedora-image .

+To build the latest Hyprland version edit the Containerfile on the line with ``git clone -b v0.45.2``, I won't make any effort to keep this repo updated.

 # Disclaimer

 This image installs hyprland from Fedora packages, which is only a couple releases behind.
 Then it builds the latest Hyprland from git source, and overwrites the ``/usr/bin/Hyprland`` binary with the newly built one.